finest08/ts-vite-template/README.md

 # ts-vite-template

-Easy TS template to start with or test concepts on
+Easy TS template to start with